Flight cancellations pile up on busy Memorial Day weekend

-ATLANTA (AP) — Hundreds of flights worldwide were cancelled by midday Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.
+ATLANTA (AP) — Hundreds of flights worldwide were cancelled by mid-afternoon Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.

-Just over 1,000 flights had been canceled as of 11 a.m.
-EDT Saturday, according to flight tracking website FlightAware.
+More than 1,260 flights had been canceled as of 2:30 p.m.
+EDT Sunday, according to flight tracking website FlightAware.
 That followed more than 2,300 cancellations Friday and another 1,500 on Saturday.

 Delta Air Lines cancelled the most flights among major U.S. airlines, with more than 250 flights, or 9% of its operations, eliminated Saturday.
-More than 140 Delta flights were canceled by mid-day Sunday, according to FlightAware.
+More than 150 Delta flights were canceled by mid-afternoon Sunday, according to FlightAware.

 Saturday’s cancellations were due to bad weather and “air traffic control actions,” Atlanta-based Delta said in an email to The Associated Press, noting it’s trying to cancel flights at least 24 hours in advance of the Memorial Day weekend.